Biden and Netanyahu have finally talked, but their visions still clash for ending Israel-Hamas war

 Netanyahu argues that a Palestinian state would become a launchpad for attacks on Israel.
 So Israel “must have security control over the entire territory west of the Jordan River,” Netanyahu said.
 “That collides with the idea of sovereignty.
 What can we do?”

-White House officials have ought to play down Netanyahu's public rejection of Biden's call for a two-state solution, noting that the prime minister's rhetoric is not new.
+White House officials have sought to play down Netanyahu's public rejection of Biden's call for a two-state solution, noting that the prime minister's rhetoric is not new.

 They hold out hope Israel could eventually come around to accepting a Palestinian state that comes with strong security guarantees for Israel.